christophergarthwood/appdevstig_docs/README.md

 + How to Meet the Standard (Guidance or Methods): Provides information or methods for achieving the requirements outlined in the standard.
 + When to Meet the Standard (Timeframes/Policy Alignment): Indicates any deadlines or time-based requirements, and alignment with relevant policies.

++ References (Justification / Rules): Indicate where the guidance, rule, or justification for the standard comes from with a link provided to the content referenced.